elastic/Machinebeat/README.md

 # About Machinebeat

 Welcome to Machinebeat.
 The current version of Machinebeat is a well working and tested prototype.
 It will be developed further over time but can already be used.
 The downloadable binaries are expected to run without any mayor issues.
+The current state is experimental.
+Breaking changes are possible in future releases!

 What is a beat?
 A beat is a lightweight data shipper written in GOLANG developed by [Elastic N.V.](https://www.elastic.co) and the community.
 It is open source and also implements a framework offered to the community to [build their own beats](https://www.elastic.co/guide/en/beats/devguide/current/new-beat.html).
 Those beats may offer special purpose data collection not offered by [existing beats](https://www.elastic.co/products/beats).
 Machinebeat is one of those special purpose beats.